turbulenz/turbulenz_engine/docs/source/developer_client_readme.rst

 in the same way as on Android.
 By default, it is configured to open in response to URLs with the `tblz` and `tblzs` schemes.
 Internally, these are translated into `http` and `https`.
-The Turbulenz servers automatically generates URLs of the appropriate form when viewed from the iOS browser.
+The Turbulenz servers automatically generate URLs of the appropriate form when viewed from the iOS browser.

 ..
 NOTE::